COVID-19 Alternative Housing Program

 Isolation & Quarantine (I/Q) Sites for COVID-Positive/PUI: current COVID-19 Alternative Housing supply is sufficient

 The need for additional I/Q Sites can be influenced by external factors.
-For example, an outbreak in a congregate homeless shelter or a large-scale testing initiative may create a new surge in need for isolation sites for patients diagnosed with COVID-19 who are homeless or marginally housed.
+For example, a large-scale testing initiative may create a new surge in need for isolation sites for patients diagnosed with COVID-19 who are homeless or marginally housed.
 Subsequently, while some of these individuals could return home after isolating, individuals who are homeless will need a safe shelter option that is separate from asymptomatic individuals who may still be at risk of contracting COVID-19.

 Shelter-in-Place (SIP) Sites for Vulnerable Persons Experiencing Homelessness: